opendihu/opendihu/doc/sphinx/settings/precice_adapter.rst

 Volume coupling
 -------------------

-The precice adapter is a simple wrapper to its nested solvers:
+The preCICE adapter is a simple wrapper to its nested solvers:

 C++ code: